districtr/districtr/docs/02editormap/numbermarkers.md

 ### The Updater Function

-At its essence, `NumberMarkers` is a function that creates a new function `updater` that it calls once upon its creation and provides as a global function for districtr to use.
+At its essence, `NumberMarkers` is a function that creates a new function `updater` that it calls once upon its creation and serves as a global function for districtr to use.
 If all goes well, `updater` talks to the canvas `map` and retrieves a "source" and sets its "data" for every district that requires a number.
 Essentially...

 ```